MinnPost/object-sync-for-salesforce/README.md

 - `salesforce_rest_api_push_object_allowed`: allow other plugins to prevent a push per-mapping.
 - `salesforce_rest_api_find_object_match`: allow other plugins to modify the $salesforce_id string here
 - `salesforce_rest_api_settings_tabs`: allow other plugins to add tabs to the Salesforce Settings screen so they can have their own Salesforce-specific sections that fit within this overall plugin.
+- `salesforce_rest_api_modify_schedulable_classes`: allow other plugins to modify the array of schedulable classes.
+This is the list of classes that can use the `schedule` class to run a queue of scheduled tasks.

 ### Actions